unarmedpuppy/homelab-ai/README.md

 - Internal SSD 1TB
 - server-storage 4TB (used for syncing media & photo content to/from Seafile - inteneded to be ephemeral)
-- archive 8TB (Seafile sync server, server backups - intended to be a backup of Jenquist cloud & serve as a syncing source for other devices, including server-storage)
+- server-cloud 8TB (Seafile sync server, server backups - intended to be a backup of Jenquist cloud & serve as a syncing source for other devices, including server-storage)

-- Jenquist Cloud (8TB Raid 1 - remote/not mounted to system) Source of truth for all files synced to this server
+- Jenquist Archive (8TB Raid 1 - remote/not mounted to system) Source of truth for all files synced to this server

 # Router configuration (Google Home)